The Details Are Invented

 A poetic probing of gentrification in Berlin and London across time

 Multi-channel film installation

 ‘Our house is our corner of the world.’ —Gaston Bachelard, The Poetics of Space

 Exploring these places by following the character of a flâneur – a ‘foreigner’ who strolls the city like a walking camera, Zhu seamlessly connects public and private space, collected texts and marketing language, personal narrative and critical reflection.
-At a time during the ongoing housing crisis and urban regeneration that is primarily focused on business and profits, Zhu combines these elements to share thoughts on how an individual – native or international – can make his or her home in ‘a city that’s always on the go, always in the middle of becoming something else’.
+In times of the ongoing housing crisis and urban regeneration that is primarily driven by profits, Zhu combines these elements to share thoughts on how an individual – native or international – can make his or her home in ‘a city that’s always on the go, always in the middle of becoming something else’.
 (Franz Hessel, Walking in Berlin)

-Mixing documentary, essay film and video installation, The Details Are Invented is driven by poignant and urgent questions as well as a much wider and versatile quest: How can we learn from history and avoid making the same mistakes again and again?
-She subtly presents this angle by comparing Franz Hessel’s concerns about urban development in Berlin during the late 1920s with the similar pattern that emerged in 1980s London.
+Mixing documentary, essay film, and video installation, The Details Are Invented intends to ask an urgent question from a historical perspective: How can we learn from history and avoid making the same mistakes?
+It subtly presents this angle by comparing Franz Hessel’s concerns about urban development in Berlin during the late 1920s with a similar pattern that emerged in 1980s London.
 Interview footage of an architect and resident of the Brunswick Centre reflects on the consequences of profit-driven urban regeneration.

 The Details Are Invented was presented by Passen-gers, a site-specific exhibition series that explores the historical, social and material context of the Brunswick Centre.
 The project was supported by the National Lottery through Arts Council England.